 - Cook County (suburban residents only): Program now closed.
 Learn more »

-- DuPage County: Opening for applications in May 2021, in partnership with IHDA.
+- DuPage County: Opening for applications on May 17, 2021, in partnership with IHDA.

-- Kane County: Opening for applications in May 2021, in partnership with IHDA.
+- Kane County: Opening for applications on May 17, 2021, in partnership with IHDA.

 - Lake County: Program now open »